Travelling to Finland

-The Finnish health authority has decided that all customers arriving to Finland from restricted countries will be directed to a mandatory health check and possible coronavirus testing as part of it upon arrival at Helsinki Airport.
-However, for Finnair’s customers the coronavirus testing is not required, as you need to have a certificate of a negative coronavirus test result when you travel with us to Finland.
+The Finnish health authority has decided that all customers arriving to Finland from restricted countries will be directed to a mandatory health check and a possible coronavirus testing as part of it upon arrival at Helsinki Airport.
+If you have a negative coronavirus test result certificate, this requirement does not apply to you.
 The health check requirement applies also to you, if you continue from an international flight to a domestic flight – please let the airport staff know, if your connection time is short.

 It is good to know that you are asked to fill in a health questionnaire before the health check at the airport.
 You can do this already during the flight, and our cabin crew will hand out the form for you.